Wallet::Config

 The principal whose key is stored in KEYTAB_FILE.
 The wallet will authenticate as this principal to the kadmin service.

-KEYTAB_PRINCIPAL must be set to use keytab objects, at least until kadmin is smart enough to use the first principal found in the keytab it's using for authentication.
+KEYTAB_PRINCIPAL must be set to use keytab objects unless Active Directory is the backend, at least until kadmin is smart enough to use the first principal found in the keytab it's using for authentication.

 KEYTAB_REALM